julianh65/custom_google_homepage_clone/README.md

-A custom styled clone of the google homepage made with html and css.
+A responsive nature themed custom styled clone of the google homepage made with html and css.

-Project made to practice html and css.